ADA-GWU/guidedresearchproject-mujgan2505/README.md

 3. Best Practices: The repository will include best practices and guidelines for conducting effective UX evaluations, ensuring the quality and validity of the results obtained.

-## Technologies

-Project is created with:
-* User Testing Platforms
-* Eye Tracking Software
-* Surveys and Questionnaires

 ## How to Contribute: